What does Cinnamon mean?

-Cinnamon \ci-nna-mon\ as a girl's name is of Greek origin.
+Cinnamon \ci-nna-mon\ as a girls' name is of Greek origin.
 From "kinnamon", of Semitic origin, referring to the warm brown-colored spice that has been grown in tropical climates for thousands of years.
 It is the inner bark of a small evergreen tree, and has been used by cultures from China to the Netherlands for flavoring food, scenting fabrics and household goods, and for medical purposes.
 Modern name, though it has been recorded as a masculine slave name in the 18th century.
 The French also use their equivalent, Cannelle, as a first name.
 See also Cassia and Fennel.

-Cinnamon is not a popular first name for females but a very popular surname or last name for all people (#18290 out of 88799, Top 21%) (2000 U.S. Census).
+Cinnamon is an unusual first name for females but a very prominent last name for all people (#24857 out of 150436, Top 17%).
+(2000 U.S. Census)

 Presented below is the baby name popularity of Cinnamon for girls.
 Cinnamon has yet to be ranked in the list so far.
 (Top 1000 Birth Names Statistics, 2014)